 - Instead, let them have fun exploring!

 I’m soooo not an arts and craft person, but this holiday-inspired food art ended up being an AWESOME way to encourage my toddler to give raw veggies a try.
-He literally ate everything you see here with much fascination and enthusasim.
+All you need are these cookie cutters!
+He literally ate everything you see here with much fascination and enthusiasm.
 Note that there’s one measly zucchini on the ornament snack.
 But that might just be what your child needs to muster up courage to try a new/disliked food